Epodonios/v2ray-configs/README.md

-## u can use this feayure with another way it no needs any program set by system tools
+## u can use this feature with another way it no needs any program set by system tools

 ### instruction: